ekamperi/ekamperi.github.io/_posts/2019-12-31-bayes-theorem-likelihood-ratios.md

 date:   2020-01-19
 categories: [mathematics]
 tags: ['Bayes theorem', 'medicine', 'statistics']
+description: How to calculate the likelihood ratios for diagnostic tests via the Bayes theorem.
 ---

 I was taking a look at a course in medical research methodology and I stumbled upon the following problem.